FearDread/fear-admin/sites/gfolio/content/about.md

 ---
 ##### <span>01.</span> About me
 xx
-Greetings!
-Let me tell you what sets me above in the digital age, my excellent interpersonal communication skills and ability to work well with a wide range of personalities.
-Combine that with a huge passion for all things in the Tech world.
-Im always looking for a challanging opportunity with room to grow!
-I have dedicated most of my life to discovering, building, and innovating in the IT industry.
-My work ethic keeps me motivated and Information Technology is what I love!
-Computers are my Passion!
+Welcome!
+What sets me apart in today's digital landscape is my combination of strong interpersonal skills and technical expertise.
+I excel at collaborating with diverse teams and personalities while maintaining a deep passion for all things technology.
+I'm always seeking challenging opportunities that offer growth potential and align with my lifelong dedication to discovering, building, and innovating in IT.
+My strong work ethic and genuine love for technology drive everything I do

 ##### <span>02.</span> Interests and Hobbies

-So let me just say I am your typical Nerd, but I can say I make Nerdyness look good.
-I love video games, PC, PS, XBOX, ESL etc.  When im not in the digital world I love to fish, travel, rock climb, sports and skydiving.
-I enjoy meeting new people all over the world and discovering their culture and getting to know my fellow Human.
-My greatest hope is that I can somehow contribute to uniting all of us in a common goal to better not just ourselves but the Human race as a whole.
+I'm proudly a tech enthusiast who brings passion to everything I do—whether it's gaming across PC, PlayStation, Xbox, or following esports.
+When I step away from screens, you'll find me fishing, traveling, rock climbing, playing sports, or skydiving.
+I love connecting with people from different cultures around the world, learning their stories and perspectives.
+Ultimately, I believe technology should bring us together and help us build a better future for everyone.

 ##### <span>03.</span> Frameworks and Technology

-Although I am very adapative and love to learn new technologies, I would love to share my personal favorites.
- - M.E.A.N Stacks are my ideal frameworks for Node development.
- - APACHE2 / Nginx for my Web servers.
- - Intel / Nvidia when it comes to PC's and Gaming
- - Ubuntu, SUSE, Debian are my best Linux distros.
+While I'm highly adaptable and eager to learn new technologies, here are some of my go-to tools and platforms that I'm particularly passionate about:
+I favor M.E.A.N stack frameworks for Node.js development, rely on Apache2 and Nginx for web server solutions, prefer Intel and Nvidia components for high-performance computing and gaming systems, and gravitate toward Ubuntu, SUSE, and Debian as my preferred Linux distributions.

 ---cta
 ---